-• Compiled code should not call the system random number generators such as rand, drand48 and random84, but rather use the interfaces to R's RNGs described in Section 6.3 [Random numbers], page 173.
+- Compiled code should not write to stdout or stderr and C++ and Fortran I/O should not be used.
+As with the previous item such calls may come from external software and may never be called, but package authors are often mistaken about that. - Compiled code should not call the system random number generators such as rand, drand48 and random86, but rather use the interfaces to R's RNGs described in Section 6.3 [Random numbers], page 174.
 In particular, if more than one package initializes a system RNG (e.g. via srand), they will interfere with each other.
 This applies also to Fortran 90's random_number and random_seed, and Fortran 2018's random_init.
 And to GNU Fortran's rand, irand and srand.
 Except for drand48, what PRNG these functions use is implementation-dependent.